What is the colour of the moon?

 You are currently viewing What is the colour of the moon?

-The moon is indeed one of the most beautiful objects in the night sky.
-Be it a supermoon or a no-moon day, the moon always leaves us in awe.
+The moon is one of the most beautiful objects in the night sky.
+Whether it’s a supermoon or a no-moon day, the moon always leaves us in awe.

 When we look up at the moon during the night, we see a light grey colour of the moon with some dark grey spots, and when we see the moon during the pre-dawn or pre-evening period, we see a faint and light shade of the moon surrounded by a blue sky.